 A monthly saver gold plan is ideal for investors who want to invest in a set amount of gold on a regular basis.
 If you don’t have a huge amount of funds to invest, or you want to spread the risk of investing over a longer period, then a regular gold investment plan is an ideal option.

 A monthly gold saver plan offers investors the opportunity to gradually build up a portfolio of gold over time.
-The main benefit of purchasing gold this way is that investors avoid buying gold while it’s at its peak and don’t have to try and predict future twists and turns in the market.
+The main benefit of purchasing gold this way is that investors avoid buying gold while it’s at its peak and doesn’t have to try and predict future twists and turns in the market.

 additional security for investors looking for long-term financial security.
 A self-invested personal pension (SIPP) now allows individuals to benefit from additional tax relief on the cash invested in the plan and you can invest in gold bullion as part of a range of diversified investments approved by HMRC.
 Since the financial conduct authority added gold to its list of approved assets, investors can now benefit from up to 45% tax relief on gold bullion.

 Here’s the deal….

 For gold bullion to be eligible for a pension scheme it must fit certain criteria.
 Currently, these criteria extend to all gold bars or wafer with a purity of at least 99.5% providing it is professionally stored.
 The only potential disadvantage to pension gold is that you don’t own your gold directly as it belongs to your pension fund.
 This means that should the price of gold go up, you can’t just then decide to sell.

 Here at Physical Gold, we offer two main investment packages including our regular monthly saver plan and our pension gold plan.
 If you would like to discuss either of these in more detail or need additional information on any of our other services, please give our experienced advisers a call on 020 7060 9992.